Last updated on August 20th 2019

 You’re responsible for damages

 - Since you signed the original lease with the landlord, you’re responsible for returning the space in its original condition at the end of the lease.
-You will want to carefully screen any potential subtenants to make sure they aren’t going to damage the office space.
 While commercial subtenants are typically responsible for maintaining the property, you as the sublessor become responsible should they refuse to repair or pay for the damages.